jdupak/diploma-thesis/src/00_thesis.md

 > ```
 > **Example:** The type of `x` must be inferred to be a subtype of both `&'a T` and `&'b T`, ensuring safe use with all potential loans (here `a` or `b`).

 In Rust, unlike object-oriented languages like Java or C++, the only subtyping relationship, apart from identity, arises from lifetimes[^var3].
-Two regions (representing lifetimes) can either be unrelated, subsets of each other in terms of CFG nodes (`'a: 'b`), or equal (resulting from `'a: 'b` and `'b: 'a`).
+Two regions (representing lifetimes) can either be unrelated, subsets of each other in terms of loans or CFG points (`'a: 'b`), or equal (resulting from `'a: 'b` and `'b: 'a`).
 The dependency of subtyping on the inner parameter is called variance.

 [^var3]: During type inference computation, there can also be subtyping relations with general kinds of types (like <integer>), which is mostly used for literals without a type annotation, where we know it is "some kind" of integer, but we do not yet know which one.